aullah/quickmenu/README.md

 * Compatible with mobile devices with non-rectangular screens, i.e. notches and gesture areas.
 * Menu wording and content all customisable in HTML.
 * Responsive for mobile, tablet and desktop.
 Desktop will render a basic inline navigation.
 * SEO friendly.
-No need to duplicate navigation items for each device type and content display controlled purely via CSS.
+No need to duplicate navigation links for each device type and content display controlled purely via CSS.
 * No development dependencies, libraries or prerequisites required.

 ## Live Demo